haessar/wbps_scratch/README.md

 ### `reannotation_X_all.ipynb`
 Perform analysis on reannotation of species X, comparing output of automated tools with canonical WBPS annotation.
 Parses OrthoFinder results and derives statistics such as InterPro accession frequencies.

+### `./populate_interpro_accession_dict*.py`
+Pre-populate a JSON containing IPR numbers and their descriptions, grouped by category, for a species.
+Parses attributes from annotation GFF3, as well as the TSV output from Interproscan runs on novel transcripts (from MARS).